-- A heat pump thermostat is equipped with a system HEAT-COOL EM HEATswitch, which provides a positive means of preventing simultaneous operation of the heating and cooling units.
+- The heat-cool thermostat is equipped with a system HEAT-COOL switch, which provides a positive means of preventing simultaneous operation of the heating and cooling units.
 The thermostat is also equipped with an ON-AUTO fan switch which allows the home owner to operate the indoor blower when air circulation is desired. - Connect the low voltage wires to the respective terminals on the thermostat base.
-See Figure 13 (page 21) and the thermostat instruction sheet for more detailed wiring information. - The thermostat should be mounted about 5 feet above the floor on an inside wall.
+See Figure 12 (page 22) and the thermostat instruction sheet for more detailed wiring information. - The thermostat should be mounted about 5 feet above the floor on an inside wall.
 DO NOT install the thermostat on an outside wall or any other location where its operation may be adversely affected by radiant heat from fireplaces, sunlight, or lighting fixtures, and convective heat from warm air registers or electrical appliances.
 Refer to the thermostat manufacturer's instruction sheet for detailed mounting information.